Effie-Li/weighted-goal-satisfaction-public/README.md

 # weighted-goal-satisfaction-public
-a weighted constraint satisfaction approach to human goal-directed decision making
+This repository contains the anonymized data and the analyses scripts for the manuscript: Li, Y., & McClelland, J.L.
+(2021).
+A weighted constraint satisfaction approach to human goal-directed decision making.
+Submitted.